 Flexible working has become more popular over recent years due to the changing needs of customers and employees.
-Many employers think that it’s a sensible move and brings numerous improvements.
+It’s valued by both employees and employers for the benefits it brings.

 Flexible work patterns can be established in a variety of ways.
 They can include the following but there are numerous alternative flexible arrangements in addition:

-- Teleworking/home working – workers spend all or part of their week working from home or somewhere else away from their employer’s premises
+- Home working – workers spend all or part of their week working from home or somewhere else away from the office.

 From 30 June 2014 every employee has the statutory right to request flexible working after 26 weeks employment service.

-Although an employer may not accept the requests in these cases, a strict procedure must be followed and only a small number of justifiable grounds would be acceptable in an employer’s decision to refuse the request.
-If an employer cannot suitably justify why they will not permit flexible working, the employee can take their case to an Employment Tribunal.
+If an employer can’t justify why they won’t allow flexible working, the employee can take them to an Employment Tribunal.
 More details about this can be found on the ACAS website.

 - How to make a work from home request – our guide on requesting WFH and giving yourself the best chance of success.